Skip to main content

 Key Takeaways

-• Creating different savings funds may help you manage your finances better.
+• Creating different types of savings funds may help you manage your finances better.

 • By allocating money to specific categories, you may be able to resist the temptation to spend impulsively and stay on track toward your goals.